 Stage 3: If the credit risk increases further and there's objective evidence of loss or if individual impairments have been made, the commitment is transferred to stage 3 and lifetime ECL is calculated.
 As opposed to stage 1 and 2, the effective interest rate is calculated on amortised cost (gross carrying amount less loss allowance) instead of gross carrying amount.

 Staging is performed at account level and implies that two or more accounts held by the same customer can be placed in different stages.
 If the customer has an account in stage 3, all the customers' accounts will migrate to stage 3.

 An increase in credit risk reflects both customer-specific circumstances and developments in relevant macro risk drivers for the segment where the customer belongs.
 The assessment of what is considered to be a significant increase in credit risk is based on a combination of quantitative and qualitative indicators and backstops.

 The calculation of ECL is based on the following principles:

 - The loss provision for commitments which are not credit-impaired is calculated as the present value of exposure multiplied by the probability of default (PD) multiplied by loss given default (LGD).
 PD, LGD and exposure use the IRB framework as a starting point, but are converted into being point-intime and forward-looking as opposed to through the cycle and conservative. - Past, present and forward-looking information is used to estimate ECL.
-All customers within the retail-banking segment are exposed to the same risk drivers. - For credit-impaired commitments in stage 3, individual assessments are performed.
+All customers within the retail-banking segment are exposed to the same risk drivers. - For credit-impaired commitments in stage 3, individual provisions are performed for risk class N and modelbased provisions for risk class M.